Namitha906/Medical-case-quiz-Simulator/README.md

 An interactive web-based simulator that allows users to practice clinical decision-making by analyzing patient symptoms, selecting appropriate tests, and determining diagnoses.

+## 📁 Project Structure

+- **index.html**
+  Contains the structure of the web application, including the layout of the simulator interface and UI elements.

+- **style.css**
+  Handles the styling of the application, including layout, colors, buttons, and overall visual design.

+- **script.js**
+  Contains the core logic of the application, including:
+  - Loading cases dynamically
+  - Handling test and diagnosis selection
+  - Score tracking and progress updates
+  - User interaction and flow control

+- **cases.json**
+  Stores the dataset of medical case scenarios, including:
+  - Patient details
+  - Symptoms
+  - Available tests
+  - Correct diagnosis
+  - Explanations

 ## 🚀 Features
 - Interactive case-based learning
 - Test selection validation